QUB Inclusive Employment Scheme

 Our “Inclusive Employment Scheme” was launched by the then Minister for Employment and Learning Dr Stephen Farry on 29 May 2014.

-The scheme is supported by the Department for Communities and in 2017 afforded 15 disabled people with a placement in various schools and directorates throughout Queen's.
+The scheme is run in conjunction with NIUSE NI Union of Supported Employment and in 2018 afforded 8 persons with a disability or long term condition a placement in various schools and directorates throughout Queen's.

 This programme is a great opportunity for those who have been unable to get work, or have had to leave work because of a disability, to develop skills and gain valuable work experience.

 It has involved Queen's staff working closely alongside organisations such as Disability Action, The Cedar Foundation and Ulster Supported Employment Limited (USEL), Action Mental Health, and The Orchardville Society, who provide invaluable help and support both during the offer process, and through the placement itself.

 "I will be disappointed when it ends but I am much more confident in my abilities now and less scared of the world of work.."